We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 When they grow up a bit and the time comes to transition to a bike with pedals, it will be a matter of minutes before they master it.

-Moreover, balance bikes are much lighter than kids’ bikes with pedals.
+Moreover, toddler bikes are much lighter than kids’ bikes with pedals.
 Therefore, it’s a lot easier for children to control them.
 They are also much less likely to get injured if they fall and the bike falls over them.

 Here are the top balance bikes in our opinion